Empowering Strengths,

 My whole family is neurodivergent, and I have three amazing autistic and ADHD children.
 Every neurodivergent experience is unique, but I also know first-hand what it feels like to do your best while navigating systems, appointments, frustrations, and disappointments.

 I know how grounding it can be to sit with someone who really gets it — someone who listens without judgement and understands both lived experience and the clinical side of things.
-When my children were younger, what I needed most wasn’t more information, but reassurance, practical support, and someone to walk alongside me.
+When my children were younger, I didn’t just need information — I needed reassurance, practical strategies, and someone to walk alongside our family.
 That’s the kind of care I once wished for, and it’s what I aim to offer now.

 You don’t need to have everything figured out — wherever you’re at, you’re welcome to come as you are, and I’ll meet you there.